View the IHE-RO Flyer

 Elekta Software has provided customers with practical solutions that efficiently manage the process of delivering care.
 Elekta Software stands side-by-side with you to assist you in maintaining a high level of quality care.

 Elekta Region North America

-For more information about Elekta Region North America HIPAA efforts, HIPAA, Privacy, Security, or any other regulatory matter, please contact:
+For more information about Elekta Region North America HIPAA efforts, HIPAA, Privacy or Security, please contact: